Monoginryoso/monoginryoso.github.io/_posts/2024-02-10-reuptake-inhibition.md

     ![](/images/reuptake_inhibition/reuptake_inhibition_rough.jpg){:height="70%" width="70%"}

 * Color rough
-    - All elements, including the characters, drug overcoats and ice cream are in warm tones, so the shadows are in cooler colors.
+    - All elements, including the character, drug overcoats and ice cream are in warm tones, so the shadows are in cooler colors.
 <br>
 ![](/images/reuptake_inhibition/reuptake_inhibition_color_rough.jpg){:height="70%" width="70%"}